-Your doctor has prescribed a corticosteroid (prednisone) to help your ear problem.
+Your doctor prescribed a corticosteroid (prednisone) to help your ear problem.
 It may not be wise for you to take this if you have tuberculosis, diabetes, severe high blood pressure, kidney disease, psychiatric illness or a duodenal ulcer.

 Because steroids can affect many body systems, there are occasional side effects you should be aware of and precautions you should take: